IngoSchelterUBT/BTevalSpec/readme.md

   ./BTevalSpec.py [<gen-opt>] [--wmax=<wmax>] [--dw=<dw>] [--smooth=<smooth>] [--thin=<thin>] pade

-    Pade approximates the dipole moment files, writes the transformations, and updates eval.yaml.
+    Computes the Pade spectrum of the induced dipole moment, writes them into files, and updates eval.yaml.

+    <gen-opt>         General options
+    --wmax=<wmax>     Upper omega boundary (in Ry units) (default: 0.5) --smooth=<smooth> Multiply the induced dipole moment with a decaying exponential function e^(-<smooth>*t) for smoother lines.
+This is alway applied for computing the Pade spectrum.
+                      Smaller <smooth> values (=decay rates) result in sharper lines (but still smooth in contrast to the Fourier spectrum).
+Too small values, however, can produce artifacts. (default: ln(100)/<propagation time>)
+    --dw=<dw>         Frequency-space sampling step size (default: 1E-5) --thin=<thin>     Thins out the dipole-moment samples using only every <thin>'s value to lower the computation burden and file size (default: 0)

-  Note: If not disabled in the eval.yaml file, the Pade spectrum is automatically computed if you use the 'fit' command.
+  Note: The Pade spectrum is automatically computed if you use the 'fit' command.
-        This command is useful, if you only want the Pade spectrum in the first place without any fitting.
+        The 'pade' command is useful, if you only want the Pade spectrum in the first place without any fitting.

   Note: If the Pade spectrum was computed previously, it is not computed again but read from the previously generated files
-        which is automatically enforced by setting 'Pade: {calc: false}' in the eval.yaml file.
+        This is automatically enforced by setting 'Pade: {calc: false}' in the eval.yaml file after computing the Pade spectrum once.
-        If, for some reason (e.g. you deleted the FT files), you want to compute the Fourier transform again, you have to set this option to 'true' again in eval.yaml.
+        If, for some reason (e.g. you deleted the Pade files), you want to compute the Pade spectrum again, you have to set this option to 'true' again in eval.yaml of use the 'pade' command manually.

 --------------------
 ```